cloudposse/docs/content/docs/reference/ecs-partial-task-definitions.md

    ```
 2. Create an ECS Service in Terraform

-    <br>Set up the ECS Service in terraform using the [`ecs-service` component](https://github.com/cloudposse/terraform-aws-components/tree/main/modules/ecs-service).
+    <br/>Set up the ECS Service in terraform using the [`ecs-service` component](https://github.com/cloudposse/terraform-aws-components/tree/main/modules/ecs-service).
 This will create the ECS Service and upload the task definition to the S3 bucket.

-    <br>To enable Partial Task Definitions, set the variable `s3_mirror_name` to be the component instance name of the bucket to mirror to.
+    <br/>To enable Partial Task Definitions, set the variable `s3_mirror_name` to be the component instance name of the bucket to mirror to.
 For example `s3-bucket/ecs-tasks-mirror`

     ```yaml
     components: